DataSamuraii/Note-taking-app/README.md

 ---
 ## Future Work
-- Implement a real database instead of the mock database.
+- ~~Implement a real database instead of the mock database.~~
-- Add metadata to API
+- Add Metadata to API
 - Add Background task to send email to user email after registration and login
+- Add Exception handling